-Ben Featherstone has sold over 26,000 records of original music and specialises particularly in progressive acoustic music with the incorporation of strings and space.
+Ben Featherstone has sold over 26,000 records, has had over 300,000 streams of original music and specialises particularly in progressive acoustic music with the incorporation of strings and space.

 'I've tried to put my own spirit on the songs and try to create a cinematic nature in the music."

-He learnt to sing from travelling with South American superstar Marco de Brix who sadly passed away shortly after Ben left.
+He learnt to sing operatically which can be heard in his song 'Ageless Lady' from travelling with South American superstar Marco de Brix who sadly passed away shortly after Ben left.

 “Marco de Brix was a legend, he taught me so much about believing in the song and words, and he was unfortunately haunted by his father’s ghost – a congenital heart defect.

 In fact he leant me the President of Paraguay’s guitar and while I was tuning it he showed me a scar on his chest, a timeless rhythm of a turbulent past.
 He looked at me veiling his hurt with a gentle smile and said ‘the doctor tells me if I carry on singing I will die; I say to the doctor without singing I would rather be dead’.
 He literally sang himself into the grave”.